cardfaux/PureReactStateManagment/README.md

 ## Many Kinds Of State; Model Data, View/UI State, Session State, Communication, Location

 ## Counter.js is a simple example of state in a class based component

+## Turns out SCSS files is Auto Compiled With Parcel just write The File and import it